Media Stream Scanning

-Media streams can be scanned on Secure Web Gateway chunk-by-chunk, which allows users to see or hear downloaded streaming media faster, as they do not have to wait until a stream has been scanned completely.
+Media streams can be scanned on Web Gateway chunk-by-chunk, which allows users to see or hear downloaded streaming media faster, as they do not have to wait until a stream has been scanned completely.

 This scanning method is performed by the Media Stream Scanner, which is provided by the Gateway Anti-Malware engine.
 Streaming media is scanned and delivered chunk-by-chunk to the client that requested the download.
 If an infection is detected in a chunk, the download stops, and this chunk and the rest of the streaming media are not delivered.